-2a) Please explain your response, including examples if possible. there is an urgent need to modify compounds that contain a significant percentage of arsenic; complexing them with molecules inhibiting the destructive effects of arsenic 3) Which type of approach or measure would you see as appropriate to address Arsenic at the international level?
-Please refer to the catalogue of international actions prepared by UNEP for more information on available options Regulatory control measures Information based and enforcement measures: (such as Scientific and technical guidelines; Guidelines and tools for enforcement; Awareness tools (including of consumers)) Options / guidance for economic instruments Voluntary measures and approaches: (such as Guidelines, principles and strategies) Measures supporting science based knowledge and research Other: 3a) Please explain your response, including examples if possible.
-As I stated in my previous answer, there must be a joint research work among international laboratories to complexe arsenic-based products, with molecules inhibiting the harmful chemical actions of arsenic.
-The final objective would be to create a new arsenic chemistry
+2a) Please explain your response, including examples if possible. these agree any legally binding instuments in place and the ability of developing countries to implement ments is limited, otherways of implementation such as voluntary measures and knowledge ald be more efficient. • Which type of approach or measure would you see as appropriate to address the international level?
+Please refer available op r to the catalogue of international actions prepared by UNEP for more information on otions Regula tory control measures ation based and enforcement measures: (such as Scientific and technical guidelines; ines and tools for enforcement; Awareness tools (including of consumers)) Option s / guidance for economic instruments ✓ Volunta ary measures and approaches: (such as Guidelines, principles and strategies) Measu res supporting science based knowledge and research Other: 3a) Please explain your response, including examples if possible. • leasures, information based tools and measues supporting science based knowledge and uld be appropriate to address Arsenic.

-4) What factors prevent action/progress on addressing Arsenic in your country/ organization? ✓ Lack of technical capacity Lack of scientific knowledge Difficulties in sharing knowledge and coordinating action among different stakeholders and across sectors ✓ Difficulty with resource mobilization Lack of economically feasible green and sustainable alternatives Only coordinated international action can address the issue (e.g., due to transboundary effects, or prevalence of chemicals in international trade)?
-None, there are no factors preventing action or progress Other: 4a) Please explain your response, including examples if possible. lack of financial resources for scientific institutions, especially private ones, which are committed to mitigating the effects of arsenic.
+4) What factors prevent action/progress on addressing Arsenic in your country/ organization?
+Lack of technical capacity ✓ Lack of scientific knowledge Difficulties in sharing knowledge and coordinating action among different stakeholders and across sectors Difficulty with resource mobilization Lack of economically feasible green and sustainable alternatives Only coordinated international action can address the issue (e.g., due to transboundary effects, or prevalence of chemicals in international trade)?
+None, there are no factors preventing action or progress Other: 4a) Please explain your response, including examples if possible.
 5) Can you point to existing initiatives that could be replicated or scaled up at the international level?
 Please share a weblink to the suggestion(s) if available.
-I only have my own initiative concerning the reaction of arsenic in a basic hot medium in order to reduce the amplitudes of the arsenci ion bonds with metals and compounds

 6) Which sectors/value chains need to be closely involved in developing solutions?
 Please visit the two-page factsheet on Arsenic for more information on the topic.
 If you select "Other", please elaborate your response.

 ✓ Agriculture and Food Production

 Construction

 Electronics

 Energy

 ✓ Health

 Labour

-Pharmaceuticals
+✓ Pharmaceuticals

 Public, private or blended finance

 Retail

 Textiles

 Transportation

 Waste

 Other:

 7) Which international forum or instrument would be best placed to take the lead on international action on Arsenic?
-Please provide specific examples of e.g., Intergovernmental bodies, multilateral agreements within or outside the chemicals and waste cluster, international instruments
+Please provide specific examples of e.g., Intergovernmental bodies, multilateral agreements within or outside the chemicals and waste cluster, international instruments SAICM

 7a) Which international agendas have important linkages with Arsenic?

 For more information, please see the UNEP assessment paper on linkages with other clusters related to chemicals and waste

-Agriculture and food
+✓ Agriculture and food

 Biodiversity

 Climate Change

 ✓ Health

 Human Rights

 Sustainable Consumption and Production

 World of work

 Other:

-7b) Please elaborate on the important linkages with Arsenic, including examples if possible.
-For more information, please see the UNEP assessment paper on linkages with other clusters related to chemicals and waste arsenic is the main vector of disease and environmental destruction
+7b) Please elaborate on the important linkages with Arsenic, including examples if

+possible.
+For more information, please see the UNEP assessment paper on linkages with other clusters related

+to chemicals and waste

 8) What priority level do you attach to Arsenic for international action?

-Very high
+O Very high

 High

 O Medium

-OLow
+Low

 O Very low

 9) level?
-Is there any priority further work you would like to suggest at the national Please shar re a weblink to the suggestion(s) if available.
-Prevention
+Is there any priority further work you would like to suggest at the national Please share e a weblink to the suggestion(s) if available.
+No